 The following four chapters describe in detail how to use each of these four functions.
-These chapters assume that you have understood the basic Domesday grammar (how to move the pointer etc.), but as a reminder these details are contained on the reference card.
-This should enable you to skip directly to a particular chapter if you need to without feeling you will have missed vital information on the way.
+These chapters assume that you have understood the basic Domesday grammar (how to move the pointer etc).
+This should enable you to skip directly to a particular chapter if you need to without feeling you have missed vital information on the way.